Skip to main content

 Crits can be uncomfortable at first, but they’re a really useful part of creating the best content possible.
 Here’s some guidance that can help them run smoothly:

-• Talk about the work not the person who has created it
+• talk about the work not the person who has created it

-• Say what you like about the content as well as what could be improved
+• say what you like about the content as well as what could be improved

-• Don’t make changes to the content as you go, note down the feedback
+• don’t make changes to the content as you go, note down the feedback

-• You don’t have to make every change suggested.
-It’s your job as a content designer to weigh up the feedback and make the final design decisions
+• you don’t have to make every change suggested – it’s your job as a content designer to weigh up the feedback and make the final design decisions

-• Try to encourage all participants to put the user first, not their own interests
+• try to encourage all participants to put the user first, not their own interests

 You don’t have to follow all these rules and you can make your own as they suit you and your team.